idaholab/moose/modules/tensor_mechanics/doc/content/syntax/NEML2/index.md

 ## Operation Mode: ALL

-In this mode, a userobject [`CauchyStressFromNEML2UO`](CauchyStressFromNEML2UO.md optional=True) and a regular MOOSE material object [`CauchyStressFromNEML2Receiver`](CauchyStressFromNEML2Receiver.md optional=True) are created.
+In this mode, a user object [`CauchyStressFromNEML2UO`](CauchyStressFromNEML2UO.md optional=True) and a regular MOOSE material object [`CauchyStressFromNEML2Receiver`](CauchyStressFromNEML2Receiver.md optional=True) are created.
 During each residual evaluation,

-1. The userobject gathers all input variables from all quadrature points into a batched input vector with batch size equal to the total number of quadrature points on the mesh.
+1. The user object gathers all input variables from all quadrature points into a batched input vector with batch size equal to the total number of quadrature points on the mesh.
-2. The userobject calls the NEML2 material model to compute the batched output given the batched input.
+2. The user object calls the NEML2 material model to compute the batched output given the batched input.
-3. The material object retrieves the batched output from the userobject and assigns the output variables to the corresponding MOOSE material properties.
+3. The material object retrieves the batched output from the user object and assigns the output variables to the corresponding MOOSE material properties.

 ## Efficiency Considerations